gaperton/React-MVx/docs/simple.md

 }
 ```

 Then we define the state.
-In the simplest case the state definition looks similar
+In the simplest case, the state definition looks similar
-to the standard React state initialization, but you need to preceed it with `static`.
+to the standard React state initialization, but you need to preced it with `static`.

 Contrary to the React state, *all* state attributes you're going to use *must* be declared.
 We will have just one state member - the counter.